Daniel Clitnovici

-Daniel Clitnovici (born 8 July 1982) is an Australian/American soccer coach and former professional soccer player.
-Clitnovici currently is the head coach of Ursinus College Men's Soccer program. and the Director of Coaching for ECNL club FC Bucks.
+Daniel Clitnovici (born 8 July 1982) is an Australian soccer coach and former professional soccer player.
+Clitnovici currently is the head coach of division one Texas A&M–Corpus Christi Islanders Women's Soccer program.
 He was the former head coach of Atlantic City FC, the Colorado Rapids Women, Colorado Pride Women and the assistant coach of the Western New York Flash of the National Women's Soccer League; the 2010 W-League champions, 2011 Women's Professional Soccer (WPS) Champions, the 2012 Women's Premier Soccer League Elite Champions, and the 2013 and 2016 National Women's Soccer League season champions.